sayantan-pachal/FCC_Project/README.md

   <a href="#"><img src="https://img.shields.io/badge/React-Dynamic-blue?logo=react" alt="React" /></a>
 </p>

 Welcome to a curated collection of my projects built using **HTML**, **CSS**, **JavaScript**, and **React**.
-This repository includes a variety of responsive websites, stylish layouts, interactive components, and CLI applications—each crafted to enhance technical depth and user experience.
+This repository includes a variety of responsive websites, stylish layouts and interactive components — each crafted to enhance technical depth and user experience.

 - HTML & CSS layouts
 - UI components and animations